Back to articles

 • Attract environmentally conscious tenants: Offering EV charging facilities can make your property more appealing to tenants who own or plan to own electric vehicles.

-• Increase property value: EV infrastructure is seen as a valuable asset, future-proofing your property as EV adoption grows.
+• Increase property value: EV charging is seen as a valuable asset, future-proofing your property as EV adoption grows.

-• Government support: The grant reduces the financial burden of installing charge points and associated infrastructure.
+• Government support: The grant reduces the financial burden of installing charge point sockets at your rental properties.

 Don’t miss the chance to enhance your properties and support a greener future.
-Applications close on 31 March 2026, so start your application process now to secure funding.
+The scheme is available until 31 March 2027.
+Planning early ensures you secure the correct funding level and meet all installation requirements.

-Section 2: EV Charge point Grant for Renters and Flat Owners
+EV Charge Point Grant for Renters and Flat Owners

 What Is It?